samirtahir91/jira-jit-rbac-operator/README.md

-# jit-rbac-operator - README UNDER CONSTRUCTION FOR JIRA INTEGRATIOM
+# jira-jit-rbac-operator - README UNDER CONSTRUCTION FOR JIRA INTEGRATIOM

-The `jit-rbac-operator` is a Kubernetes operator that creates short-lived rolebindings for users based on a JitRequest custom resource, it empowers self-service of Just-In-Time privileged access using Kubernetes RBAC.
+The `jira-jit-rbac-operator` is a Kubernetes operator that creates short-lived rolebindings for users based on a JitRequest custom resource, it empowers self-service of Just-In-Time privileged access using Kubernetes RBAC.

 ## Description